STEP #2: Know the Law & Rules

 • provides private or religious-based instruction in mathematics, reading, language arts, science, and social studies.

-IPI has no initial reporting requirements, but school officials may request specific details about the IPI program.
-Any such school request for information must be sent in written form, and parents can use a NICHE-designed IPI Response Form to reply.
+IPI has no initial reporting requirements, but school district officials may request (in written form only) specific details about the IPI program.

 IPI does not give access to dual enrollment or HSAP enrollment.

-Competent Private Instruction (CPI) with Opt-Out Reporting also came into existence in 2013, through an amendment process separate from that which created IPI.
+Competent Private Instruction (CPI) with Opt-Out Reporting was also added in 2013, through an amendment process separate from the one that added IPI.

-CPI with Opt-Out Reporting was created with a simple change of the word “shall” to “may” in the old “annual assessment CPI option” (also known as CPI Option 2).
+It was created with a simple change of the word “shall” to “may” in the existing Competent Private Instruction section of the Iowa Code.

 This allows parents to choose not to report to the public school – with no submission of a CPI report form at the beginning of the school year and no submission of annual assessment results at the end of the school year.